Call for Proposals

-A: AO Best Presentations are automatically accepted into the program.
+A: AO Best Presentations should not be submitted during the regular call for proposals.
+These sessions are automatically accepted into the program and have their own submittal process.
 AO’s will receive a notification at a later date to submit their best presentation for inclusion in the program.
-These should not be submitted during the regular call for proposals.

 Q: When are proposal submitters notified of the selection outcome?

 A: Proposal submitters will be notified of their proposal status (accepted/not accepted) late January 2023.

 Q: Do I have to purchase AIR membership to submit a proposal or to present?

 A: No. However, all AIR Forum presenters must be registered and attend the AIR Forum to present.
 AIR membership is not required, but members do receive a significant discount on the registration fee.
 You may purchase a membership along with AIR Forum registration.